Constitution

 Fraternities are encouraged to engage in service projects such as:

-Service should be regular and visible within the local community.
+Service should be regular and visible within the local community to share the Light of Christ.

 Article VIII – Spiritual Discipline